-OpenTelemetry APM (Application Performance Monitoring) is a tool that helps developers and DevOps teams to monitor applications performance in production environments.
+OpenTelemetry APM (Application Performance Monitoring) is a tool that helps developers and DevOps teams to monitor applications performance using OpenTelemetry observability framework.

 Uptrace is a source available OpenTelemetry APM built from the ground up to fully follow OpenTelemetry specification and guidelines.

 What is OpenTelemetry?